BailFacile/frontend-challenge/README.md

 ## 🏁 Challenge

-Develop a React application that displays a list of applicants to rent a an appartment in a sortable table.
+Develop a React application that displays a list of applicants to rent a an appartment in a **sortable table**.
 Each applicant has details like a firstname, a lastname, a job title, a monthly salary, a guarantor (optional) and a preferred move in date.

-We data that should be used is available in the attached applicants.json file.
+Mock data is available in the `applicants.json` file.

 When clicking on an applicant, details are displayed on the right side in a drawer component.
-We then have the possibility to add a rating to the application with a star system from 1 to 5.
+Inside this component we can add a rating to the application with a star system from 1 to 5.
+Ratings should be saved in state.

 ## Mockups

+### Main screen

 ![Main screen](/main-screen.png "Main screen")

+### With side drawer open

 ![Drawer open](/drawer-open.png "Drawer open")

+## 🧪 How to proceed

+- Start from a [clean Next.js app](https://nextjs.org/docs/getting-started) and follow the instructions below.

+- Your code should be as clean as possible and use a modern UI kit (like Bootstrap, Chakra UI or Ant Design, etc.).

+- You are free (and even encouraged) to use third-party packages if relevant.
+If you do, you should explain in your notes why you think each specific package is the best available one for the job.

+- **Please attach a read me file with any relevant comments, instructions, explanations to your final submission.**